Attempts to build a canal across Nicaragua: 1990–2009

 In addition to the governmental waterway proposal, private proposals have been based on a land bridge across Nicaragua.
-The Intermodal System for Global Transport (SIT Global), involving Nicaraguan and Canadian and American investors, proposed a combined railway, oil pipeline, and fiberoptic cable; a competing group, the Inter-Ocean Canal of Nicaragua, proposes building a railway linking ports on either coast.
+The Intermodal System for Global Transport (SIT Global), involving Nicaraguan, Canadian, and American investors, proposed a combined railway, oil pipeline, and fiber-optic cable; a competing group, the Inter-Ocean Canal of Nicaragua, proposes building a railway linking ports on either coast.

 On October 2, 2006, President Enrique Bolaños, at a summit for defense ministers of the Western Hemisphere, officially announced that Nicaragua intended to proceed with the project.
 Bolaños said that there was sufficient demand for two canals within the Central American isthmus.
 He proclaimed that the project would cost an estimated US$18 billion and would take approximately 12 years to construct.
-It would take one of six possible routes at approximately 280 km, reduce the transit time from New York to California by one day and 800 km, considerably reduce transit costs from Europe to China and Japan, and have capacity for ships of up to 250,000 tons.
+It would take one of six possible routes at approximately 280 km, reduce the transit time from New York to California by one day, and 800 km, considerably reduce transit costs from Europe to China and Japan, and have capacity for ships of up to 250,000 tons.

 The construction of the canal alone would more than double Nicaragua's GDP (excluding other investments as a result of the canal's construction).
-Some sources suggest that construction of the canal would enable Nicaragua to become one of the wealthiest countries in Central America, and one of the wealthiest countries in Latin America in per capita terms.
+Some sources suggest that the construction of the canal would enable Nicaragua to become one of the wealthiest countries in Central America and one of the wealthiest countries in Latin America in per capita terms.
 The government has been studying proposals for such a development.
 Supporters believe that all of Central America would benefit from the construction of the canal.
 If a Nicaraguan canal were built, "it would bring an economic effervescence never seen before in Central America", Bolaños said.